-The Green Room caters to children’s individual needs and routines, allowing for overall flexibility.
+The Ladybug Room caters to children’s individual needs and routines, allowing for overall flexibility.
 A program is implemented with various learning experiences to meet each child’s needs and interests where each child has the opportunity to freely explore stage/age-appropriate materials.

 Sleeps are given to children when they need them as suited to their individual needs and routines.

 Breakfast is served to children between 7:30am - 8:15am

 Indoor/Outdoor program based on children’s interest and room plan

 The Bumble Bee Room offers an age-appropriate program that facilitates all areas of children’s development with stimulating learning experiences based on the children’s interests.